DIKW pyramid: Data as signal

-The meaning of sensory stimuli may also be thought of as subjective data:

-Information is the meaning of these sensory stimuli (i.e., the empirical perception).
+The meaning of sensory stimuli may also be thought of as subjective data; as Zins stated in 2007, informationis the meaning of these sensory stimuli (i.e., the empirical perception).
 For example, the noises that I hear are data.
 The meaning of these noises (e.g., a running car engine) is information.
 Still, there is another alternative as to how to define these two concepts—which seems even better.
 Data are sense stimuli, or their meaning (i.e., the empirical perception).
 Accordingly, in the example above, the loud noises, as well as the perception of a running car engine, are data.
-(Italics added.
-Bold in original.)

-Subjective data, if understood in this way, would be comparable to knowledge by acquaintance, in that it is based on direct experience of stimuli.
-However, unlike knowledge by acquaintance, as described by Bertrand Russell and others, the subjective domain is "not related to ... truthfulness".
+Likewise, per that work of Zins, subjective data, if understood in this way, would be comparable to knowledge by acquaintance, in that it is based on direct experience of stimuli; however, unlike knowledge by acquaintance, as described by Bertrand Russell and others, the subjective domain is "not related to ... truthfulness".

 Whether Zins' alternate definition would hold would be a function of whether "the running of a car engine" is understood as an objective fact or as a contextual interpretation.

 Data as symbol

-Whether the DIKW definition of data is deemed to include Zins's subjective data (with or without meaning), data is consistently defined to include "symbols", or "sets of signs that represent empirical stimuli or perceptions", of "a property of an object, an event or of their environment".
-Data, in this sense, are "recorded (captured or stored) symbols", including "words (text and/or verbal), numbers, diagrams, and images (still &/or video), which are the building blocks of communication", the purpose of which "is to record activities or situations, to attempt to capture the true picture or real event," such that "all data are historical, unless used for illustrative purposes, such as forecasting."
+Whether the DIKW definition of data is deemed to include Zins's 2007 view of subjective data (with or without meaning), data is somemwhat consistently defined to include "symbols", or, per Zins, "sets of signs that represent empirical stimuli or perceptions", in Rowley's words (writing in that same year), of "a property of an object, an event or of their environment".
+Data, in this sense, as described by Liew, likewise in 2007, are "recorded (captured or stored) symbols", including "words (text and/or verbal), numbers, diagrams, and images (still and/or video), which are the building blocks of communication", the purpose of which "is to record activities or situations, to attempt to capture the true picture or real event," such that "all data are historical, unless used for illustrative purposes, such as forecasting."

-Boulding's version of DIKW explicitly named the level below the information tier message, distinguishing it from an underlying signal tier.
+Boulding's version of DIKW-type models explicitly named the level below the information tier message, distinguishing it from an underlying signal tier.
 Debons and colleagues reverse this relationship, identifying an explicit symbol tier as one of several levels underlying data.

-Zins determined that, for most of those surveyed, data "are characterized as phenomena in the universal domain".
-"Apparently," clarifies Zins, "it is more useful to relate to the data, information, and knowledge as sets of signs rather than as meaning and its building blocks".
+Zins argues in the same work that, for most of those surveyed, data "are characterized as phenomena in the universal domain...
+Apparently," clarifies Zins, "it is more useful to relate to the data, information, and knowledge as sets of signs rather than as meaning and its building blocks".

 Information

-In the context of DIKW, information meets the definition for knowledge by description ("information is contained in descriptions"), and is differentiated from data in that it is "useful".
-"Information is inferred from data", in the process of answering interrogative questions (e.g., "who", "what", "where", "how many", "when"), thereby making the data useful for "decisions and/or action".
-"Classically," states a 2007 text, "information is defined as data that are endowed with meaning and purpose."
+"Classically," states Gamble's 2007 text, "information is defined as data that are endowed with meaning and purpose."
+In the context of DIKW, as presented by Rowley in 2007, information meets the definition for knowledge by description ("information is contained in descriptions"), and is differentiated from data in that it is "useful".
+In her words, "[i]nformation is inferred from data", in the process of answering interrogative questions (e.g., Ackoff's "who", "what", "where", "how many", "when") thereby making the data useful for "decisions and/or action".